Ph (608) 567-4465, Extension 105

 Kjerstin partners with her clients to foster healing, growth, and resiliency.
 She believes in each person’s ability to find meaning and strength in the process and works with clients toward sustainable change.
 Kjerstin offers trauma-specific therapy for adults, teens, and parent-child pairs with a range of approaches including EMDR (Eye Movement Desensitization Reprocessing), Brainspotting, Narrative Therapy, Trauma-Focused Cognitive Behavioral Therapy (TF-CBT), and Child-Parent Psychotherapy (CPP).
-Kjerstin also has a extensive experience in supporting women and families in fertility, pregnancy, loss, childbirth trauma, postpartum depression and anxiety, and parenting.
+Kjerstin also has extensive experience in supporting women and families in fertility, pregnancy, loss, childbirth trauma, postpartum depression and anxiety, and parenting.

-Kjerstin also works with clients around issues including: depression, anxiety, grief & Loss, life transitions, medical and health issues, academic stress, foster care/adoption/attachment, and relationships.
+Kjerstin also works with clients around issues including depression, anxiety, grief & loss, life transitions, medical and health issues, academic stress, foster care/adoption/attachment, and relationships.
 Kjerstin uses CBT, Experiential Therapy, Play Therapy, DBT skills, and Motivational Interviewing.
 Kjerstin has her MSW from the University of Wisconsin-Madison and has been working with children, adolescents, families, and adults in many capacities for 15 years.

 Ph (608) 567-4465, Extension 113

-Lisa is a licensed professional counselor with more than 20 years experience supporting children, adolescents, adults, and families.
-Lisa believes in a systemic approach to therapy and seeks to address people not only as individuals, but also as part of a larger system, teaching them to recognize their interactional patterns within relationships.
+Lisa is a licensed professional counselor with more than 20 years of experience supporting children, adolescents, adults, and families.
+Lisa believes in a systemic approach to therapy and seeks to address people not only as individuals but also as part of a larger system, teaching them to recognize their interactional patterns within relationships.

 Lisa utilizes a variety of different, strength-based, therapy techniques.
-One of Lisa’s primary approaches to treatment involves solution-focused cognitive behavioral therapy to help clients recognize how negative thoughts and habits impact mood, physical health and overall well-being.
+One of Lisa’s primary approaches to treatment involves solution-focused cognitive behavioral therapy to help clients recognize how negative thoughts and habits impact mood, physical health, and overall well-being.
 Lisa focuses on treating depression, anxiety, stress, and trauma recovery.
 She is also skilled in collaborating with families to address bullying, academic struggles, peer relationships at school.
 Lisa can also assist with issues involving child protective services, foster care, and the youth justice system.